onlyquake/xonotic-wiki/Relics.markdown

 **1 - Resistance:** The Resistance relic protects the player carrying it, by making him take less damage.
 Does not work while you have the Shield powerup.

-**2 - Regeneration:** This relic slowly regenerates the carrier’s health.
-It’s not available when normal health regeneration is enabled, and therefore will not spawn by default.
+**2 - Regeneration:** This relic slowly regenerates the carrier's health.
+It's not available when normal health regeneration is enabled, and therefore will not spawn by default.

 **3 - Vampire:** The carrier of this relic is healed based on the damage he deals to his opponent.
 This relic will not spawn when the vampire mutator is enabled.